 When a file is included in several backups and it has been modified, the search results will show the number of file versions in the appropriate column.
-Clicking on the number in this column opens the View Versions window where you can select the version you want to recover.

-Please note that Acronis True Image Home 2012 does not search files in encrypted and password-protected tib backups nor in the password-protected Acronis Secure Zone.
-In addition, the program does not search files in zip backups created by Acronis True Image Home 2012.
+Please note that True Image 2013 does not search files in encrypted and password-protected tib backups nor in the password-protected Acronis Secure Zone.
+In addition, the program does not search files in zip backups created by True Image 2013.

-7.7.2 Using Windows Search with Acronis True Image Home 2012
+7.8.2 Using Windows Search with Acronis True Image 2013